-As a matter of fact, during GenX development, DuPont filed more than a dozen statements with federal regulators which indicated that the chemical might be dangerous to humans.
+As a matter of fact, during GenX development, DuPont filed more than a dozen statements with federal regulators indicating that the chemical might be dangerous to humans.
 Such intentional disregard for health and safety sets the stage for significant punitive damage awards, as outlined below.

 Gen X Contamination in Wilmington

-In parts of North Carolina and Ohio, environmental investigators found GenX levels well above 600 parts per trillion, which is an unsafe PFOA level according to the Environmental Protection Agency.
+In parts of Delaware, environmental investigators found GenX levels well above 600 parts per trillion, which is an unsafe PFOA level according to the Environmental Protection Agency.

 Levels this high are unsafe for almost everyone, but especially young children, expecting mothers, senior citizens, persons with pre-existing health conditions, and other vulnerable population groups.
 And, since GenX has already leaked into the groundwater, cleanup will be very expensive if it occurs at all.
 Therefore, many area residents may not be able to safely drink the contaminated water for several generations hence.

-Chemours has consistently defended its manufacturing process, and local officials insist that they are immune from liability because GenX is not officially a restricted-use chemical.
+Chemours has defended its manufacturing process, and local officials insist they are immune from liability because GenX is not a restricted-use chemical.

 Building a Successful Claim